Tutoriels Backend

 https://angular.dev/tools/cli/environments#configure-environment-specific-defaults

-The command is as follows ng generate environments
+The command is as follows: ng generate environments

 The elements necessary for its operation are created automatically.